Bangkok for Digital Nomads

 How affordable is Bangkok?

 Bangkok is more expensive than the rest of Thailand, but still very cheap compared to western countries.
 It's roughly on par with Eastern Europe in terms of living costs.
-Expect to pay in the region of 1,200 baht per night for a comfortable room, a meal in a western restaurant will cost around 300 baht (local restaurants are much cheaper), a bottle of beer in a bar is around 120 baht.
+Expect to pay upwards of 900 baht per night for a comfortable room, a meal in a western restaurant will cost around 300 baht (local restaurants are much cheaper), and a small bottle of beer in a bar is about 120 baht.

 Paying for things in Bangkok